siteslave/mydatepicker-th/README.md

 ### placeholder attribute

 Placeholder text in the input field.
 [Here](https://github.com/kekeh/mydatepicker/wiki/Set-placeholder) is an example on how to use this attribute.

+### disabled attribute

+Boolean value indicating is the component disabled or not.
+[Here](https://github.com/kekeh/mydatepicker/wiki/Disable-component-with-disabled-attribute) is an example on how to use this attribute.

 ### selector attribute